Medicines are used to both prevent and

 naturally occurring hormone that helps regulate calcium levels in your body and

-slows the rate of bone thinning.
+is part of the bone-building process.
 Calcitonin also relieves pain caused by

-[Forteo]), used for the treatment of men and postmenopausal women with severe
+Teriparatide (Forteo).
+It's used for the treatment of men and postmenopausal women who have severe

-osteoporosis who are at high risk for bone
+osteoporosis and who are at high risk for bone

 Hormone therapy for osteoporosis